-Acknowledgments This work was supported partly by a grant from Microsoft under the Shared Source CLI (SSCLI aka Rotor) programme, partly by a Public Sector grant from A\STAR (Singapore) and partly by an internal grant from NUS (Singapore).
+Acknowledgments This work was supported partly by a grant from Microsoft under the Shared Source CLI (SSCLI aka Rotor) programme, and partly by an internal grant from National University of Singapore.
 Tulika Mitra and Weng-Fai Wong gave us useful feedback during the project.